 Click on the map below to get a Google arial map.

 Margaret’s Rock can be seen in the winter from Route 136 north.

-Access to the Rock and the Cave is by permission either through the Chase Farm or the D’Allesandro Farm.
+Access to the Rock and the Cave, which is on private property, is by permission only.